 Bill’s Outreach Activities

-- Founding President, Far Western Anthropological Research Group, Inc.
+- Founding Member, Far Western Anthropological Research Group, Inc.

 - Editor of the Journal of California and Great Basin Anthropology 2013-2017